AmranMamuye/ObjectDetectionRaspberryPi/README.md

 Object detection is a computer vision approach that identifies and locates items in an image or video.
 Object detection may be used to count items in a scene, determine and monitor their precise positions, and precisely label them using this type of identification and localization.
 Computer vision is an artificial intelligence area that trains computers to interpret and comprehend the visual environment.
 In recent years, there has been an exponential growth of computer vision applications in several industries.
 Some examples of computer vision applications are self-driving cars, facial recognition, robot perception, etc. APIs such as OpenCV and Tensorflow make it easy for programmers to easily process images, perform computer vision tasks, and train and deploy object detection models.

 **Description**
 ---------------

 As object detection can consist of a broad dataset, the team mainly focused on shape recognition using OpenCV on a raspberryPi.
 In addition, an LED light signals if a certain type of shape is detected by the raspberryPI camera.
 As a stretch goal for the project, the team implemented object detection for everyday objects using TensorFlow.

 To implement this project, the team used:
-\- Platforms: RaspberryPi 4
+  - Platforms: RaspberryPi 4
-\- Hardware: RaspberryPi camera
+  - Hardware: RaspberryPi camera, HDMI Compatible Display
-\- Programming languages: c++
+  - Programming languages: c++, python

 **Building the Project**
 ------------------------